astronomer/docs/learn/airflow-dbt-cosmos.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of dbt Core.
-See dbt's [What is dbt?](https://docs.getdbt.com/docs/introduction) documentation.
+See [What is dbt?](https://docs.getdbt.com/docs/introduction).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
 See [Get started with Apache Airflow](get-started-with-airflow.md).
 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Airflow task groups.
 See [Airflow task groups](task-groups.md).